 The leaves are starting to change colour, so it is time to head out and start enjoying the fall sights and cooler weather.
-There is still a lot of fun activities around HRM to enjoy and even some activities that only take place in the fall.
+There are still a lot of fun activities around HRM to enjoy and even some activities that only take place in the fall.
 To get the most from fall, here are the best activities to do this fall in Halifax Metro.

 Fall Season Events & Festivals